evokateur/claude-context/README.md

 Being able to sync a context directory in `~/.claude/projects` is all I really need to move machines and pick up where I left off.

 The copy function below takes into account differences in home directory structure reflected in the context directory name.
-For a project at `~/code/catbutt` the directory `-home-user-code-catbutt` will be synced from a linux machine to `-Users-user-code-catbutt` on macOS.
+For a project at `~/code/catbutt` the directory `-home-wesley-code-catbutt` will be synced from a linux machine to `-Users-wesley-code-catbutt` on macOS.

 Specifying `:path` is only necessary for projects in different relative directories, i.e. `~/code/catbutt` and `~/projects/catbutt`